awesome-pro/neon-website/content/docs/reference/glossary.md

 ## connection string

-A string containing details for connecting to a Neon Postgres database.
+A string containing details for connecting to a Neon LangChaindatabase.
 The details include a user name (role), compute hostname, and database name; for example:

 ```bash shouldWrap
 postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname